Skip to main content

 PropertyTypeDescription

-actionString?Non-empty and unique among decorators at the same path; required when adding/updating programmatically.
+actionString?Non-empty and unique among decorators at the same path.

 iconString?Icon name (see Supported icons).